rafaelromao/keyboards/readme.md

 - [Rommana](src/zmk/boards/handwired/boards/shields/rommana/readme.md)
 - [Corne-ish Zen](src/zmk/boards/lowprokb.ca/corneish-zen/readme.md)

-Some features might not be available in ZMK.
-[This readme file](src/zmk/rafaelromao/readme.md) will indicate what features are missing.

 ## Diagram

 The Diagram for my keymap was created using [Keymap Drawer](https://github.com/caksoylar/keymap-drawer).
 The source and config files can be found in the docs folder and the commands below can be used to generate an `svg` diagram and convert it to `png`, using Inkscape: